sundayism/sundayism/README.md

 you might see me w/ differently tinted sunday ponies a lot don't mind that,

-I like remaking him in different tints whenever I get bored
+I like remaking him in different tints whenever I get bored or 2 match the season